sikaco/Universal-Note/README.md

 # CODE: ALL INCLUSIVE

 This time, all inclusive.

-A NEW generation note app & knowledge-management tool.
+A NEW generation note & knowledge-management app.

-## Develop
+# Develop

 ### Run